 Proper hydration is also important on a hot day.
 Sweating can lead to dehydration, which in turn causes your internal temperature to rise as your body struggles to come up with enough fluids to function.
 Keeping up with your fluid intake can lower your body temperature, which helps stop sweat from getting the better of you [source: Mayo Clinic].

 Of course, the only surefire way to stay cool and dry is to stay inside and enjoy the air conditioning, but that's not very practical.
 You can still be smart about the time you spend outside, though.
 Acclimate yourself to the heat in smaller doses if you know you're going to be spending a lot of time outside.
 Stay in the shade whenever possible, and remember that alcohol and spicy foods can raise the sweat factor.

 You might not be able to entirely avoid perspiring, but you can at least do it with style.
-For lots more information on beating the heat, see the links on the next page.
+For lots more information on beating the heat, see the links below.

 - Doheny, Kathleen.
 "Coping With Excessive Sweating."
 WebMD.
 July 19, 2010.
 (Feb.
 18, 2011)http://www.webmd.com/skin-problems-and-treatments/features/dont-sweat-it

 - Khan, Joetta, and Bruce Gramlich.
 "Drink water to regulate body temperature."
 Fort Bliss Monitor.
 May 11, 2006.
 (Feb.
 17, 2011)http://www.fbmonitor.com/monitor/2006/05%20May/051106/PDF/47.pdf

 - Mayo Clinic.
 "Dehydration: Prevention."
 Jan.
 7, 2011.
 (Feb.
 17, 2011)http://www.mayoclinic.com/health/dehydration/DS00561/DSECTION=prevention